ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

--.
+.
 An old newsmonger
 friend of thine, While dying of a cough,
 Desired to hear tho latest news While he
 was going off.
 1 took the paper, and I
 read Of soma new pills in force; He
 bought a box-and is he defid 1 No-hearty
-as an ors
+as an orso
 </td></tr></table>

 ---